One of the most famous symbols of “the desert” is a cactus with its arms reaching out to the sky. There’s even an emoji for it! 🌵

 How long to stay: It depends what you want to do!
-If you’re planning on a long hike, that will obviously take a while, but if you just want to check the park out and maybe do a short trail, you could do either district in about half a day.
-To do both, I would recommend Rincon Mountain District in the morning to hike before it gets hot and have a picnic lunch then Tucson Mountain in the heat of the day to look at their indoor things and maybe do a loop drive of the park.
+If you’re planning on a long hike, that will obviously take a while and require lots of planning and water, but if you just want to check the park out and do a short trail, you could do either district in about half a day or less.
+To visit both districts, I would recommend doing a hike at Rincon Mountain District in the morning, breaking the day up with a picnic (or a stop at a great Tucson restaurant), then heading to Tucson Mountain in the afternoon to look at their indoor museum, take in the video presentation, and maybe do a loop drive around the park.

 If you’re looking for a lot of Saguaros all together, this is where to go.
-The Tucson Mountain District has the amazing Cactus Forest.
-In my opinion, this is the one to visit if you’re short on time or don’t really want to walk.
-They have a great visitor center here including a cool orientation video that gives the Native American perspective on the Saguaro.
-In fact, if you really want some history, this is the place to visit; the Signal Hill Picnic Area also has a lot of petroglyphs.
-If you’ve never seen petroglyphs, this is a great stop, especially with kids who might prefer this district of the park with more to do.
-I visited the Tucson Mountain District with my family including my younger sister who was ten at the time.
-We didn’t stay long, but it was a great little trip to learn about desert ecology and history.
+The Tucson Mountain District has an amazing Cactus Forest, and in my opinion, this is the one to visit if you’re short on time or don’t really want to walk – though there is still a lot of hiking available here.
+The main visitor’s center is located at this district, and in addition to the museum and gift shop, there is a fantastic orientation video that gives the Tohono O’odham perspective on the Saguaro.
+This is really the district to visit if you want history since the Signal Hill Picnic Area also has a lot of petroglyphs that are easy to see.
+If you’ve never seen petroglyphs, this is a great stop, especially with kids who might prefer this district of the park with more to do, such as the Junior Ranger Program.
+The museum includes features on local wildlife, some of which you might even see from the windows or patios.
+The Tucson Mountain District is also only a short drive away from the Arizona-Sonora Desert Museum, though keep in mind that this has its own fees and that animals are more likely to be visible early in the morning.

 Rincon Mountain District (East District)

 This is the Saguaro Park if you want to hike.
-The Saguaros are not as concentrated here, but you can see them in all stages of life as well as in conjugation with lots of other desert plants.
-If you aren’t up for hiking, the Cactus Loop Drive will give you some nice views of the area, but if you really want to get into the park and feel that distance from the city, I highly recommend the Mica View Loop.
-This is a short hike, only about 2 miles total, but it gets you into the Cactus Forest.
+The Saguaros are always not as concentrated here, but you can see them in all stages of life as well as in conjunction with lots of other desert plants.
+If you aren’t up for hiking, the Cactus Loop Drive will give you some nice views of the area, but if you really want to get into the park and feel that distance from the city, I recommend the Mica View Loop or this All Trails loop starting at Douglas Spring.
+The Mica View Loop is short, only about 2 miles total, but it gets you into the Cactus Forest.
 I visited this district of the park and did the hike with a group of kids from Tucson.
-The hike is long enough that you get to see the park, but the kids (ages 10-14) weren’t tired enough to start complaining.
-There’s not as much about history here, but because the cacti aren’t all around, to me it feels a little wilder.
+It’s long enough that you get to see the park, but the kids (ages 10-14) weren’t tired enough to start complaining.
+(Specifically for kids, the Rincon Mountain District also hosts summer Junior Ranger Camps and scheduled bi-monthly Astronomy events.)
+The Douglas Spring Trail is a little longer – about 3 miles – and the path is very small in places.
+Most of the above pictures are ones I took on this trail at sunrise.
+It’s an amazing place to visit, and these are only a couple of the many possible hikes.
 I would recommend this district if you want to do more hiking than reading, though both are worth a visit if you can make it.